-Sarah has worked across the arts, creative industries & transformation for over 10 years, collaborating nationally and internationally.
-At 21 she was award the Royal Shakespeare Company award for Direction, Sunday Times Playwright award and Innovation in theatre award 2010.
-In 2012, she was awarded St Hugh's Foundation award recognising high quality arts & multidisciplinary practice in the North East of England, finalist for VHEY Remarkable Passion for Culture & Arts Award 2017 & was invited to speak at TEDx.
+Sarah has worked across the arts, creative industries + transformation for over 11 years, collaborating nationally + internationally.
+At 21 she was award the Royal Shakespeare Company award for Direction, Sunday Times Playwright award + Innovation in theatre award 2010.
+In 2012, she was awarded St Hugh's Foundation award recognising high quality arts + multidisciplinary practice in the North East of England, finalist for VHEY Remarkable Passion for Culture & Arts Award 2017 + was invited to speak at TEDx.

-Sarah has worked closely with Slung Low, Hull Truck, Engine Room Theatre, Paines Plough, Opera North, York Theatre Royal, Castaway Goole Music Theatre (Queens Award), Greyscale, Common Ground Theatre, IOU, Flanagan Collective, Target English International, Tessa Walker, Hull Minster, Hull School of Drama, Music and Screen, Paines Plough, Riding Lights, York Theatre Royal, Hull City Council, C4DI, Centre for Digital Innovation & SofarSounds.
+Sarah has worked with Slung Low, Hull Truck, Engine Room Theatre, Paines Plough, Opera North, York Theatre Royal, Castaway Goole Music Theatre (Queens Award), Greyscale, Common Ground Theatre, IOU, Flanagan Collective, Target English International, Tessa Walker, Hull Minster, Hull School of Drama, Music and Screen, Paines Plough, Riding Lights, York Theatre Royal, Hull City Council, C4DI, Centre for Digital Innovation & SofarSounds.

 Sarah works with a multi disciplinary approach, combining forms, techniques and principles found in the arts, interactive performance, immersive theatre, improvisation, music, & creative processes.

-Harnessing the power, art & science of "play" and experiential engagement techniques she combines tools for breakthrough for people & places in inventive ways for how we live, innovate, work, play, grow, learn, challenge, think, connect & thrive.
+“Harnessing the power, art & science of "play" and experiential engagement techniques she combines tools for breakthrough for people & places in inventive ways for how we live, innovate, work, play, grow, learn, challenge, think, connect & thrive”.

 Facilitated 2420 workshops, performed in 33 countries, blind folded audiences, played games of truth or dare in shopping centres + regularly hosts music parties in her kitchen + on her street.